LSSTDESC/qp/docs/user_guide/cookbook.md

 ```

 We provided an array of 3 values each for 'loc' and 'scale' and ended up with an `Ensemble` with 3 distributions.
-This is due to the automatic reshaping of the input arrays that is done to ensure that the resulting `Ensemble` looks and behaves like the other `Ensembles`. `qp.stats` distributions are analytic, unlike most of the other parameterizations, and therefore only require one value for each of the parameters per distribution.
-This means that you can input the data either as 1D arrays as above, or as 2D arrays as shown below, and both result in the same outcome.
+This is due to the automatic reshaping of the input arrays that `qp` does to ensure that the resulting `Ensemble` looks and behaves like the other `Ensemble` types. `qp.stats` distributions are analytic, unlike most of the other parameterizations, so they only require one value for each of the parameters per distribution.
+This means that you can input the data either as 1D arrays (above), or as 2D arrays (below), and both result in the same outcome.

 ```{doctest}